Regulation and Supervision

 Step 3

-Send your complaint to the email mrp@bee4.com.br.
-We will confirm receipt via email and request additional information if necessary..
+Send your claim to mrp@bee4.com.br.
+We will confirm receipt by email and request additional information, if necessary..